> Macadamia Nut Oil: Better than Olive Oil?

 There is some variation in taste but mac oil, as it’s sometimes affectionately known, is flavourful yet mild enough to harmonize with many different foods.

-The price can be pretty reasonable, often much less than good quality extra virgin olive oil.
+The price is often quite reasonable, less than what you pay for good quality extra virgin olive oil.

 It’s often claimed that olive oil is the healthiest oil for humans to consume.